 Before you begin, you need a few things set up in your environment:

-- An Xcode project targeting iOS 7 or above
+- An Xcode project targeting iOS 8 or later

 - The bundle identifier of your app